 Keep Testing Qualitatively

-For every non-obvious usability issue uncovered using the methods above, there are x that remain undiscovered.
+For every non-obvious usability issue uncovered using the methods above, x remain undiscovered.
 There is no better way to uncover these than running usability tests with new users.
-We run at least 3 usability tests a week.
+We run at least three usability tests a week.